Mick Jagger

 Mick Jagger in the 70s

 In 1970, the crime drama "Performance" was released, in which Mick played the lead role of the eccentric and flamboyant musician Turner.
 Simultaneously, he starred in the biographical film "Ned Kelly" about the audacious Australian outlaw, portraying the main character on screen.
-At concerts, he sang "Sister Morphine" and "Wild Horses" with fans.
-The group's trademark emblem became a defiantly protruding tongue between crimson lips.
+At concerts, he belted out "Sister Morphine" and "Wild Horses" with fans singing along.
+The band's iconic logo became that defiant tongue sticking out between crimson lips.

 Rolling Stones – Wild Horses

 In the early eighties, disputes arose between Mick and Keith about the future direction of the Rolling Stones.
-After releasing two albums, "Emotional Rescue" and "Tattoo You," the Stones faded into the background.
-Mick pursued a solo career and released his first album, "She’s The Boss."
+After releasing two albums, "Emotional Rescue" and "Tattoo You," the Stones stepped back from the spotlight.
+Mick pursued a solo career and released his first album, "She's The Boss."
 The song "Just Another Night" became a hit, reaching the top 10 in the UK charts.

 With David Bowie